-Some shop and restaurant operators near new Supercharger stations have been smartly taking advantage of the captive audience that they have for a short period.
+Come shop and restaurant operators near new Supercharger stations have been smartly taking advantage of their captive audience for a short period.

-Some Tesla owners are reporting that McDonald’s is offering Tesla drivers to get orders delivered directly to their vehicle while they are charging.
+Some Tesla owners report that McDonald’s is offering Tesla drivers to get orders delivered directly to their vehicle while charging.

 According to the report, the fast-food restaurant put a sign up that reads: “Recharge with McDonald’s while you recharge your Tesla.
 Food delivered directly to your charge bay.”